 Employment practices will not be influenced or affected by an applicant's or employee's race, color, religion, sex (including pregnancy), national origin, age, disability, genetic information, sexual orientation, gender identity or expression, veteran status or any other legally protected status.
 Tenet will make reasonable accommodations for qualified individuals with disabilities unless doing so would result in an undue hardship.

-Tenet participates in the E-Verify and Work Opportunity Tax Credit (WOTC) programs.
-Follow the links below for additional information.
+Tenet participates in the E-Verify program.
+Follow the link below for additional information.